 The troublesome thing is that many monsoon related illnesses share similar symptoms (such as fever and body ache).
 Initially, it can be difficult to know what you're suffering from.
 However, although the symptoms may be the same, there are some noticeable distinctions in the way that they occur.

-- Viral Fever -- an intense fever that lasts for three to five days, accompanied by severe chills and body ache.
-I had it twice in beach-side Varkala, one of the top places to visit in Kerala, during the very wet monsoon there.
-Both times, it lasted for three days, then went away as quickly as it came.
+- Viral Fever: An intense fever that lasts for three to five days, accompanied by severe chills and body ache.
+It typically lasts three to five days and goes away as quickly as it comes.
+The illness is quite common in beach-side Varkala, one of the top places to visit in Kerala, during the very wet monsoon there.

-- Dengue Fever -- a fever that lasts for up to seven days often with a drop and then small resurgence towards the end (biphasic pattern), plus headache, swollen and painful joints, and then a rash.
-After the fever, my finger and toe joints swelled and started hurting, and I got a pin-prick looking rash over my legs, arms and torso.
+- Dengue Fever: A fever that lasts for up to seven days often with a drop and then small resurgence towards the end (biphasic pattern), plus headache, swollen and painful joints, and then a rash.
+After the fever, finger and toe joints may swell and start hurting, and some patients report a pin-prick rash over their legs, arms, and torsos.

-- Malaria -- a short lasting, recurring fever, accompanied by chills and body ache.
+- Malaria: A short lasting, recurring fever, accompanied by chills and body ache.
 The short duration and recurrence of symptoms are what really distinguish malaria from other illnesses.
-My fever and chills lasted around five hours at a time, but returned every second day (consistent with the parasite life cycle).
-It felt like the start of a flu that would mysteriously come and go.
-I was infected with malaria while living in Mumbai, during a widespread outbreak one monsoon season.
+Fever and chills last around five hours at a time, but returned every second day (consistent with the parasite life cycle).
+It feels like the start of a flu that would mysteriously come and go.
+In 2016, Mumbai had a widespread outbreak during its monsoon season.